genericuser256/coding-challenge-backend/README.md

 - Weather Stack https://weatherstack.com/

 # Assessment
 Overall quality over feature-completeness.
-The challenge is intentionally kept very open to provide you with enough freedom to make your own decisions and creatitivy.
+The challenge is intentionally kept very open to provide you with enough freedom to make your own decisions and creativity.
 If you don't get to work on everything, outline what the next steps would look like and how you'd approach it.

 We will assess your solution based on following criteria: